 But the one thing I did know was that I was not alone.
 John and I joined the throngs (we’re talking a few hundred here) of other hikers vying to hike the Crypt Lake Trail on the Sunday of Labour Day weekend.
-It’s a trail that packs a lot of excitement and adrenalin hits in only 8.7 kilometers (5.4 miles) one way – and you get those adrenalin hits not once but twice if you want to get back to the boat.
+It’s a trail that packs a lot of excitement and adrenaline hits in only 8.7 kilometres (5.4 miles) one way – and you get those adrenaline hits not once but twice if you want to get back to the boat.

 The Crypt Lake Trail starts off a little differently than your average hike with a 15 minute boat ride as the first order of the day.
 This is when it first strikes you that you won’t be alone on the trail.
 For some that will be a positive thing since this is bear country after all.
 But if you’re looking for the solitary hiking experience you won’t find it hiking to Crypt Lake unless it’s a weekday in September.